cs50/labs/birthdays/README.md

 ## Implementation Details

-Build a webpage that keeps track of friends' birthdays in a database and displays the birthdays by implementing `application.py`, `index.html`, and `styles.css` at right.
+Complete the implementations of `application.py` and `index.html` at right, such that the webpage keeps track of names and birthdays in a database and displays the birthdays in a table.

 * Note that the database `birthdays.db` has been linked to `application.py`.
 Check out the structure of this database – there's a `name` column of data type `varchar(255)`, a `month` and a `day` column of data type `smallint`.